isomerpages/moe-chijolotn/_learn-at-ij-oln/Visual and Performing Arts CCA/Choir.md

 <tr style="width: 50%;">
 <img src="/images/CCA/Choir1.jpeg">
 </tr>
 <tr><p>Our choir comprises of students from Primary 3 to Primary 6.
-We have a total enrolment of more than 60 students in the choir and they range between 2 vocal ranges, namely Soprano and Alto. </br>Students learn and perform a wide genre of songs through singing, appreciating world culture music and performing creatively through their musical expression.</p>
+We have a total enrolment of more than 60 students in the choir and they range between 2 vocal ranges, namely Soprano and Alto. <br>Students learn and perform a wide genre of songs through singing, appreciating world culture music and performing creatively through their musical expression.</p>
 <p>The members of the choir never fail to improve on their singing skills and continue to go through the training process of vocalization, voice play, pitching, rhythm and musical note-reading.
 Through this vigorous process, students will learn the values of discipline, resilience, teamwork and responsibility.</p></tr>
 </tbody>
 </table>